GummmyRice21/GummmyRice21/README.md

 <h1>
 <h3> -I currently attend New York Institue Of Technology as a Computer Imformations Major.<h3>
 <h3>
-<h3>-I attend The Hight School For Global CitizenShip<h3>
-- 📫 How to reach me: shimeonwilliams@gmail.com
+<h3>- 📫 How to reach me: shimeonwilliams@gmail.com
 <h3>
 <br>
 <h3 align="left">Connect with me:</h3>